Chair, Sustainable Built Environments and Planning Lecturer

 The University of Arizona

-Ladd Keith is a Lecturer in Planning and Sustainable Built Environments and Chair of the Sustainable Built Environments Program and will transition from Lecturer to Assistant Professor in Planning at The University of Arizona in 2019.
-He is a PhD Candidate in Arid Lands Resource Sciences and researches policy innovation in planning, including the use of climate science in the planning and design of cities.
+Ladd Keith is a Chair of the Sustainable Built Environments Program and will transition from Lecturer to Assistant Professor in Planning at The University of Arizona in 2019.
+He is a PhD Candidate in Arid Lands Resource Sciences and researches policy innovation in climate action planning, including the use of climate science in the planning and design of cities.
 He has affiliations with CLIMAS (Climate Assessment for the Southwest) and on the Advisory Team of CCASS (Center for Climate Adaptation Science and Solutions).
 He has taught a number of courses including planning for urban resilience, sustainable design and planning, public participation, and planning theory.

 Graduate Research Associate

 Joey Iuliano is a graduate of the University of Arizona’s MS in Planning program (2015) and is currently pursuing a PhD in Geography.
 Prior to UA, Joey attended Purdue University where he received a master’s in Health and Kinesiology (2012) and bachelor’s in Organizational Leadership and Supervision (2010).
 Joey’s research interests are in how the built environment influences exercise and active commuting choices within cities and how the physical environment be planned, built, and used to encourage participation.